par7133/RADXIDE/README.md

 <br>
 /home/YourUser/.radxwork/.snippets<br><br>
-and must be filled with your examples files tagged with one [tag] on their names.
-And containg a first line of
+and must be filled with your examples files tagged with one [tag] on their names and containg a first line of
 #comment to give a the menu a descriptive nomenclature:<br>
 <br>
 ~/.radxwork/.snippets/file[php].inc:<br>